 Railroad

-Union Pacific’s rock-fill railroad causeway stretches 20 miles across Great Salt Lake.
+Union Pacific’s rock-fill railroad causeway stretches 20 miles across the Great Salt Lake.
 It was built in 1902 to shorten rail transit and divides the lake into a hypersaline north arm and less salty south arm.

 Recreation